top of page

 While we do our best to match people with similar experiences, we cannot guarantee a perfect pairing.
 Each connection, however, is made with care and intention.

 The 1:1 Grief Buddy experience offers a personal complement to support groups—it allows space for deeper, more individualized conversation that may not always fit within a group setting.
-It can provide consistency, accountability, and a safe, private place to talk openly with someone who truly understands.
+It can provide consistency, accountability, and a safe, private place to talk openly with someone who understands.
 Many participants find that combining both group gatherings and one-on-one connections creates a more balanced and supportive grief journey.

 Let's get started.